Sangamreddy Satyanarayana

-Sangam Reddy Satyanarayana (21 January 1933 – 10 October 2016), popularly known as Muchcherla Satyanarayana, was an Indian politician, first-generation lyricist, and Telangana activist.
-He served as the Minister for Transport in the Government of Andhra Pradesh (1983–1984) and was a member of the Andhra Pradesh Legislative Assembly representing Hanamkonda constituency.
+Sangamreddy Satyanarayana (21 January 1933 – 10 October 2016), popularly known as Muchcherla Satyanarayana, was an Indian politician, first-generation lyricist, and Telangana activist.
+He served as the Minister for Transport in the Government of Andhra Pradesh from 1983 to 1984.
+He was a Member of the Legislative Assembly from Hanamkonda Assembly constituency.

 Early life

-Satyanarayana was born on 21 January 1933 in Muchcherla village of Hasanparthi mandal, Hanamkonda district, Telangana to Narsamma and Narsaiah.
-During his childhood he actively participated in plays such as Sri Krishna Tulabharam and Satya Harischandra, often winning accolades.
+Satyanarayana was born on 21 January 1933 in Muchcherla village of Hasanparthi mandal, Hanamkonda district in Telangana to Narsamma and Narsaiah.
+During his childhood he actively participated in plays such as Sri Krishna Tulabharam and Satya Harischandra.
 He was a contemporary of Prof. Jayashankar, who used to perform female roles in those plays.

 Political career

-With the introduction of Panchayati Raj in 1959, he began as the Sarpanch of Muchcherla, later serving as Samithi President twice, and as President of Hanamkonda Panchayat.
-His popularity earned him the name "Muchcherla Satyanarayana".
-In 1983, he contested on behalf of the Telugu Desam Party and defeated senior Congress leader T. Hayagreevachari with a majority of 21,415 votes, becoming MLA from Hanamkonda and serving as Transport Minister in N. T. Rama Rao’s cabinet (1983–1984).
+Following the introduction of the Panchayati Raj system in 1959, Satyanarayana began his political career as Sarpanch of Muchcherla village.
+He later served two terms as Samithi President and as President of Hanamkonda Panchayat.
+In 1983, Satyanarayana was elected to the Andhra Pradesh Legislative Assembly from Hanamkonda Assembly constituency as a candidate of the Telugu Desam Party, defeating T. Hayagreevachari of the Indian National Congress by a margin of 17,697 votes.
+He was inducted into the First N. T. Rama Rao ministry as the Minister for Transport in the Government of Andhra Pradesh.

+Role in Telangana movement

+Satyanarayana participated in the 1952 Mulkhi Agitation and 1969 Telangana Agitation.
+He founded the newspaper Jai Telangana and later established the Telangana Rakshana Samithi.

-He was one of the founding members of Telangana Rashtra Samithi (TRS) and contributed ideological guidance during the Telangana movement.
-Known for his independent outlook and fearless nature, he often distanced himself from mainstream politics.
+He was one of the founding members of Telangana Rashtra Samithi and contributed ideological guidance during the Telangana movement.

-Role in Telangana movements

-Idli-Sambar Go Back movement

-In 1952, Satyanarayana played a leading role in the Idli-Sambar Go Back and Non-Mulki Go Back agitations in Warangal.
-These movements emerged due to the large-scale appointment of non-local (Andhra) officials in Telangana after the Hyderabad Police Action.

-1969 Telangana agitation

-He actively participated in the 1969 Telangana agitation, writing and singing songs such as Sanjeeva Reddy Mama and Raavoyi Raavoyi Marri Chenna Reddy which became slogans of the movement.
-Along with T. Purushotham Rao, he founded the Telangana Rakshana Samithi, organizing public meetings across Telangana.

-He also established the newspaper Jai Telangana to promote the ideology of statehood.

-Later years

-In the 2000s, he extended support to the re-ignited Telangana movement led by K. Chandrashekar Rao.
-He continued inspiring youth through his speeches and songs.

-Death
+Death and legacy

 Satyanarayana died on 10 October 2016 in Hyderabad at the age of 83.

-Legacy

 A biography on his life and struggles, Dhikkara Keratam, authored by P. Chand, was released on 9 November 2017 at Hanamkonda Public Garden.